-Without a doubt, COVID-19 has dominated the news cycle for the past several months, causing major economic upheaval on every level from individual households to the planet as a whole.
+Without a doubt, COVID-19 has dominated the news cycle for the past several months, causing a major economic crisis on every level from individual households to the planet as a whole.
 On one hand, it feels like everything has changed in an instant — on the other, it’s starting to feel like it’s always been this way.

 If these uncertain times took you by surprise, however, it’s not too late to take a look at ways to remain a steadfast leader and help ensure your business’ success.